domo141/tig-colors-uxrvt-88-dark/README.md

 something else (e.g `color39`, `#113`) for 88-color terminal
 window.

-Aftter the "installation" of the above replacement there are instructions and tools that can be used to easily to visualize any other color from the 88-color palette...
+After the "installation" of the above replacement there are instructions and tools that can be used to easily to visualize any other color from the 88-color palette...